Ride the Ducks

 Ride the Ducks was a national duck tour operator and eponymous tourist attraction in some parts of the United States and Guam.
-It had made use of amphibious vehicles, nicknamed "ducks", to provide tours of cities by boat and by land.
+It made use of amphibious vehicles, nicknamed "ducks", to provide tours of cities by boat and by land.

 Ride the Ducks was purchased by Herschend Family Entertainment Corporation in 2004.
 Herschend sold a majority interest in the company to an independent investor in 2012.
 The Branson operation was sold to Ripley Entertainment in December 2017.
 In 2019 Ripley announced that Ride The Ducks in Branson would be permanently shut down and replaced by another attraction due to the July 2018 accident on Table Rock Lake where 17 people drowned.

 Operations

 The company used custom-built amphibious vehicles based on the DUKW amphibious vehicle design from World War II known as "truck ducks", while some used an original DUKW chassis extended to fit them, known as "stretch ducks".
-The company also used original DUKWs extended to hold more people, and as such are also "stretch ducks".
 All incorporated advances in marine design and safety.
 Drivers were certified by the Coast Guard and hold commercial drivers' licenses, and all vehicles were equipped with personal flotation devices.
 The company has also manufactured vehicles for other duck tour operators.